telerik/fiddler-everywhere-docs/knowledge-base/live-traffic-pane.md

     ![Create a custom column in Fiddler Everywhere](../images/livetraffic/columns/custom-column-create-through-header.png)

-After the successful creation, the new column is immediately available in the **Live Traffic** section.
+After the successful creation, the new column is immediately available in the **Live Traffic** grid.

 ![Created custom column](../images/livetraffic/columns/custom-column-created-001.png)